-With the arrival of spring, the northwest is calling.
+It seems as if no matter the season, the northwest is calling.
 If you’re in the western part of the US, Portland, Oregon is only a two or three-hour flight away.
-Rates for direct round trip are affordable (Southwest and Alaska Airlines offer some of the best rates), and private lodging can be had for under $100 per night.
+Rates for a direct round trip is affordable (Southwest and Alaska Airlines offer some of the best rates), and private lodging can be had for under $100 per night.
 So fly out on Thursday night and come back Sunday for a full three-day getaway.

 Where to Stay in Portland